Visit The Matthew at Bristol's harbourside, moored in her usual spot opposite M Shed at Princes Wharf.

-Based in Bristol’s floating harbour for much of the year, the Matthew is popular for harbour tours as well as longer sailing trips.
+Based in Bristol’s historic Floating Harbour for much of the year, The Matthew is popular for both harbour tours and longer sailing trips.

 Hop on board

-Today, when not in Bristol Harbour, the sails are unfurled and the ship continues to explore the exciting wild seas around the British isles and Northern Europe – creating a spectacle wherever she ventures.
+Today, when not moored in Bristol's historic Floating Harbour, the sails are unfurled, and the ship continues to explore the exciting wild seas around the British Isles and Northern Europe – creating a spectacle wherever she ventures.

 You may also like

 - Regional and Miscellaneous WTTC Safe Travels 2021

 - Wombling_Free_7548Bristol, United KingdomTrip Type:FamilyIconicThursday, 24th August 2023Free to go aboard, well worth it to imagine the terror of sailing across the Atlantic in such a small ship!
 Friendly volunteers on board.
 Read full review

 - Elizabeth-A-CBristol, United KingdomA perfect way to spend a summer’s evening.Monday, 4th September 2023We had a lovely trip along the river with a group of friends.
 Fish and chips were brought on board at the half way point.
 Crew were friendly and we had a really interesting talk by one of crew.
 The...
 Read full review

 - edward MPembroke, United KingdomWell worth a visitSaturday, 7th October 2023Went to the ship on a sunny afternoon in October.
 It's easy to find, right on the dockside outside the M shed museum.
 It's free to go on the ship and look around but it's worth a donation.
 Friendly...
 Read full review